SWEDES: TheWayTheyWere

 For thirty (30) years of his life, he was addressed as Dean Deere, and, then, in 1948 he was addressed as Dr. Deere as a result of receiving the Doctor of Laws Degree from Upsala College of East Orange, New Jersey.

-Deere was colleague and friend to seven (7) Swedish American Bethany College presidents beginning with Augustana Lutheran College graduate president Rev. Edward Nelander (1882-1889), then Bethany Lutheran College founder president Dr. Rev. Carl Aaron Swensson (1889-1904), was the right-hand man to president Dr. Rev. Ernst Pihlblad (1904-1941), continuing in that role to his former student and good friend president Dr. Emory Lindquist (1941-1953); nearing his retirement year his role transitioned more into an advisor concerning college history to president Dr. Robert Mortvedt (1953-1958), to president Dr. L. Dale Lund (1958-1965) and to president Dr. G. Kenneth Andeen (1965-1967).
+Deere was colleague and friend to six (6) Swedish American Bethany College presidents beginning with Augustana College and Theological Seminary graduate, second president and Bethany College founder, Dr. Rev. Carl Aaron Swensson (1889-1904), was the right-hand man to president Dr. Rev. Ernst Pihlblad for 37 years (1904-1941), continuing in that role to his former student and good friend president Dr. Emory Lindquist (1941-1953); nearing his retirement year his role transitioned more into an advisor concerning college history to president Dr. Robert Mortvedt (1953-1958), to president Dr. L. Dale Lund (1958-1965) and to president Dr. G. Kenneth Andeen (1965-1967).

 Early on in the College's growth, Deere became